in-toto/attestation/README.md

 This repository defines the in-toto **attestation** format, which represents authenticated metadata about a set of software artifacts.
-Attestations are intended for consumption by automated policy engines, such as [in-toto] and [Binary Authorization].
+Attestations are intended for consumption by automated policy engines, such as [OPA] and [Binary Authorization].

 ## IMPORTANT